f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    }

 One of the many basic concepts related to interaction with REST API’s is how a particular consumer is authenticated to the system.
-BIG-IP and iWorkflow support two types of authentication: **HTTP BASIC** and **Token-Based (TBA)**.
+BIG-IP supports two types of authentication: **HTTP BASIC** and **Token-Based (TBA)**.
 It’s important to understand both of these authentication mechanisms, as consumers of the API will often make use of both types depending on the use case.
 This lab will demonstrate how to interact with both types of authentication.

 Throughout this and other classes in the series we will make use of the Postman REST API Client.
 You can find more information about Postman at